ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 #### Software Engineering becomes a business concern

-Its not shadow IT, its business oriented software.
+It’s not shadow IT, its business-oriented software.
 This is the mindset behind **microservices** and **Domain Driven Design**.
 Building software for the business *with* the busines invovled all along.